-Parasites are a reality of pet ownership and it’s important to take a proactive approach to parasite prevention.
+Parasites are a reality of pet ownership and it’s important to take a proactive approach to parasite prevention with your kitten.
 Picking up parasites – fleas, ticks and worms – can be more dangerous when pets are young.
 Use our Cat Flea, Tick and Worm Treatment Finder to understand the right treatments and take the right measures to avoid parasites and keep your kitten healthy and happy all year round.

 Fleas may seem harmless and an easy fix, though they have the potential to cause more serious disease for your kitten such as tapeworm and anaemia.

-To protect your kitten, Greencross Vets recommends flea-prevention medication all year-round, which can come as a tablet, topical liquid or spray and is usually given once a month.
+To protect your kitten, Greencross Vets recommends flea-prevention medication all year-round.
+Flea treatment for kittens can come as a tablet, topical liquid or spray and depending on the product, can be given once a month.
 This medication differs depending on a kitten’s weight and age, so it’s important you consult your local vet to discuss the best option for your kitten.
 At Petbarn, flea kitten collars are available and safe for kittens to use at eight weeks of age.

-To avoid any ticks attaching themselves to your new kitten, they’ll need tick-prevention.
+To avoid any ticks on your kitten, they’ll need tick-prevention.
 This either comes in a topical liquid formula that is placed between your kitten’s shoulder-blades or a spray that is applied.
 Depending on the product, preventative tick treatment usually lines up with flea control and is based on the age and weight of your kitten.
-Your vet will prescribe a treatment option and plan to ensure your kitten is tick protected all year-round.
+Your vet will recommend and prescribe a treatment option and plan to ensure your kitten is tick protected all year-round.

 Kittens can actually be born with worms passed on from their mother’s milk.
 Roundworm, hookworm and tapeworm are intestinal worms that are common in kittens and can cause serious illness.
 For that reason, it’s crucial to consult with a vet and find the right preventative treatment for your kitten.

-Mosquitos can infect your kitten with heartworm – long, thin worms that infest the heart.
-Heartworm can be fatal, and can easily go unnoticed in cats, so it’s imperative to take measures to prevent this infection in order to keep your kitten healthy.
+Mosquitos can infect your kitten with heartworm – long, thin worms in kittens that infest the heart.
+Heartworm in kittens can be fatal, and can easily go unnoticed in cats, so it’s imperative to take measures to prevent this infection in order to keep your kitten healthy.

-Prevention treatments are normally available in topical treatment form and treatment should start from 12 weeks of age.
+Prevention treatments for kittens are normally available in topical treatment form and treatment should start from 12 weeks of age.
 There are some oral tablets available as well.

 Important to note

-You can find parasite prevention medications that actually cover kittens from more than one of the parasites listed above.
+- You can find parasite prevention products that cover kittens from more than one of the parasites listed above.
 Make sure to be treating your kitten with the medications recommended by your vet.